jgsoltes/Spacetime-KDE/README.md

-Generates and analyzes data for the universal statistical topography.
+Generates and analyzes data for the Statistical Topography of Spacetime.

-Core Dependencies:
+Dependencies:
-    - numpy, pandas, matplotlib, seaborn, scipy, sklearn, gplearn
+    - Core: numpy, pandas, matplotlib, seaborn, scipy, sklearn
-    - joblib, tqdm; for optimization efficiency
-    - hdim_opt (depends on numpy, scipy); for QUASAR optimization, Lorentzian KDE, isotropization
+        - hdim_opt (depends on numpy, scipy); for QUASAR optimization, Lorentzian KDE, sensitivity analysis, zero-phase component analysis
+    - Optional (using spacetime_histories.csv): joblib, tqdm, gplearn

-Relevant Notes:
+Notes:
+- Notebook is self-contained.
+First cells are reserved for function definitions, followed by the execution cells.
-- All function definitions are in the first few cells; code execution in the following cells.
-Each section is titled for clarity.
+    - Each cell is titled for clarity.
+The corresponding functions provide docstrings defining the inputs and outputs.
+    - plot_resolution = 'high' saves high-res plots; 'low' for faster analysis

+Misc:
 - Optimization cell defaults to a lower 'n_points'/'popsize'/'maxiter' block for testing; can uncomment top hyperparameter block for full reproducibility.
-  - If analyzing test optimization data, ensure the KDE read_csv points to 'spacetime_histories_test' (line 15).
-- plot_resolution = 'high' saves high-res plots; 'low' for a quick analysis
+- Symbolic regression cell may be un-commented to generate new approximations.